What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 If you have several years of experience working in cybersecurity, you may find yourself deciding between the CCSP and the Certified Information Systems Security Professional (CISSP), two reputable security certifications from (ISC)².

-Which you choose will depend on your level of experience and your career goals.
+Your choice will depend on your experience level and career goals.
 While the CCSP requires five years of experience, the CISSP doubles that requirement to 10 years of cumulative experience; this could be a limiting factor if you’re still early in your career.

-The CSSP focuses on cloud security specifically, while the CISSP covers cybersecurity topics more broadly (and may be desirable for a wider range of jobs).
+The CCSP focuses on cloud security specifically, while the CISSP covers cybersecurity topics more broadly (and may be desirable for a wider range of jobs).

 It’s also possible to start with the CCSP as a way to advance your career and build experience while working toward the CISSP in the future.